-Aim: Angina and no obstructive CAD (ANOCA) is common.
+Aims: Angina and no obstructive coronary artery disease (ANOCA) is common.
 A potential cause of angina in this patient population is a myocardial bridge (MB).
-We studied the anatomical and hemodynamic characteristics of an MB in patients with angina and no obstructive CAD.
+We aimed to study the anatomical and haemodynamic characteristics of an MB in patients with ANOCA.

-Methods and Results: Using intravascular ultrasound (IVUS), we identified 184 MBs in 154 patients.
+Methods and results: Using intravascular ultrasound (IVUS), we identified 184 MBs in 154 patients.
 We evaluated MB length, arterial compression, and halo thickness.
 MB muscle index (MMI) was defined as MB length×halo thickness.
-Hemodynamic testing of the MB was performed using an intracoronary pressure/Doppler flow wire at rest and during dobutamine stress.
+Haemodynamic testing of the MB was performed using an intracoronary pressure/Doppler flow wire at rest and during dobutamine stress.
 We defined an abnormal diastolic fractional flow reserve (dFFR) as ≤0.76 during stress.
-The median MB length was 22.9 mm, arterial compression 30.9%, and halo thickness 0.5mm.
+The median MB length was 22.9 mm, arterial compression 30.9%, and halo thickness 0.5 mm.
 The median MMI was 12.1.
 Endothelial and microvascular dysfunction were present in 85.4% and 22.1%, respectively.
 At peak dobutamine stress, 94.2% of patients had a dFFR ≤0.76 within and/or distal to the MB.
 MMI was associated with an abnormal dFFR.

-Conclusion: In select patients with ANOCA who have an MB by IVUS, a majority have evidence of a hemodynamically significant dFFR during dobutamine stress, suggesting the MB as a cause of their angina.
+Conclusions: In select patients with ANOCA who have an MB by IVUS, the majority have evidence of a haemodynamically significant dFFR during dobutamine stress, suggesting the MB as being a cause of their angina.
 A comprehensive invasive assessment of such patients during coronary angiography provides important diagnostic information that can guide management.